List of SEAL Team characters: Raymond "Ray" Perry

 Chief Warrant Officer 2 (W-2) (promoted from Senior Chief Special Warfare Operator (E-8)) Raymond "Ray" Perry a.k.a.
 Bravo 2/2B or Mako One/1 is Jason's most trusted friend and the longest tenured member of the team.
 He's portrayed by Neil Brown Jr.

-As revealed in "God of War", in 2007, Ray was the newest member of Bravo Team, serving as Bravo 6/6B under Team Leader Eddie Guzman (Bailey Chase).

 During season 1, Ray lied about a shoulder injury due to the fear of losing the extra pay that came with deployment, which his family needed.
 When Jason learned about it during season 1's finale, Ray was reassigned to Green Team while he recovered.
 During season 2 premiere, set six months later, Jason rebuffed his attempts to return to Bravo, saying Ray had lost his trust.
 However, when Jason took a leave of absence in second season's episode "The Worst of Conditions", he requested Ray to return to Bravo.

 During Season 3, Ray learns that he has been selected for promotion to Master Chief, but after some consideration (including for financial reasons as well as to remain with Bravo Team), Ray decides to put in for a warrant officer commission.
 Unknown to the rest of the team, Ray secretly wrote a letter defending Ambassador Marsden, only for Clay to take the blame on his own volition.
 In "Forever War", following their deployment to Afghanistan, Ray was notified that he would be spending the next two months in Newport, Rhode Island at Chief Warrant Officer School, and in "The New Normal", he returns to Bravo Team with his new rank.

-Ray is married to Naima and they have a daughter, Jameelah, and a son, Raymond Jr. The family experiences financial difficulties during season 1 and 2.
+Ray is married to Naima, and they have a daughter, Jameelah, and a son, Raymond Junior.
+The family experiences financial difficulties during season 1 and 2.
 It was later revealed in "Nine Ten" that Ray had gotten injured in high school, resulting in the loss of his wrestling scholarship and leaving him somewhat aimless.
 On September 10, he was arrested but his father, Jamal, a Captain with the New York City Fire Department, was able to call in a favor and got the charges dropped.
 The next day, Jamal was one of the 343 firefighters who was killed in the September 11 attacks.
 These events exacerbated his aimlessness.
 As a result, it took him two more years to "get his life together and enlist."